-Products may be classified and labelled as H304, H312, H332, H371 or H373, if the classification and labelling are triggered by the content of oxalic acid, peracetic acid or hydrogen peroxide.
+Products may be classified and labelled as H304, H311, H312, H332, H371 or H373, if the classification and labelling are triggered by the content of oxalic acid, peracetic acid or hydrogen peroxide.
+If the products are subject to show a warning symbol / CLP Pictogram due to legislation, they are not allowed to show the Nordic Swan Ecolabel on the packaging, but only use the following text: Part of an ecolabelled multi-component system.
+See section "Regulations for the Nordic Ecolabelling of products" for more information.